+Table 2: Comparison between the previously described blood collection techniques and the one described at the present study,

 Discussion:

 This paper presents a simple technique that allows further blood and serum analysis in zebrafish experiments.
 This technique has the potential to contribute to future zebrafish hematologic studies requiring blood parameter data.
 It should also allow for greater applications of the zebrafish as an experimental model.